synacktiv/bip/README.rst

 can only have expressions children.

-A list of all the different types of node and more details on what they do and how to write visitor is present in TODO.
+A list of all the different types of node and more details on what they do and how to write visitor is present in the `documentation <https://synacktiv.github.io/bip/build/html/hexrays/astnodes.html#ast-node-types>`_.

 Directly accessing the nodes: